djaus2/mslearn-staticwebsite-3entities/README.md

 Link: [Here on Azure](https://brave-wave-05ed2c51e.azurestaticapps.net/)

 # This Version
+- **Initial-Commit** branch of the repsotory
--The initial commit after forking the repository from teh first link as below.
+- The initial commit aftercreating this repository from teh template at MicrosoftDocs/mslearn-staticwebapp-dotnet (see Start: below).

 # Links
 - Start: The Azure Static Websites tutorial [here](https://docs.microsoft.com/en-us/learn/modules/publish-app-service-static-web-app-api-dotnet/)